Generic selectors

 1 THESSALONIANS 2:19 For what is our hope, or joy, or crown of rejoicing?
 Is it not even you in the presence of our Lord Jesus Christ at His coming?

-1 PETER 1:3-6 Blessed be the God and Father of our Lord Jesus Christ, Who, according to His abundant mercy, has begotten us again unto a living hope through the resurrection of Jesus Christ from the dead; 4 Unto an inheritance incorruptible and undefiled and unfading, reserved in heaven for us, 5 Who are being safeguarded by the power of God through faith, for salvation that is ready to be revealed in the last time.
-6 In this you yourselves greatly rejoice; though for the present, if it is necessary, you are in distress for a little while by various trials;
+1 PETER 1:3-6 Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead, 4 to an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you, 5 who are kept by the power of God through faith for salvation ready to be revealed in the last time.
+6 In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials,

 The rejoicing in the day of our spiritual birth will be unrivaled.
 Just as many celebrated the birth of John the Baptist, Christians rejoice with one another because we are the begotten children of God and we will help lead many to Jesus Christ during His millennial rule.